Why New Relic

 “New Relic has dramatically impacted our culture, giving us the ability to be extremely data-driven in everything we do.
 When it comes to DevOps, Wix is leading the pack and New Relic is a big part of helping us achieve that.”

-Conquering the Super Bowl and beyond
+Conquering the Big Game and beyond

 The improved quality and performance of Wix’s platform was validated during a recent event.
-When the company decided to run an ad during the Super Bowl, Mordo’s team knew that everything must be ready for a sudden, dramatic spike in traffic.
+When the company decided to run an ad during the Super Bowl, Mordo’s team knew that everything needed to be ready for a sudden, dramatic spike in traffic.
 “We used New Relic to help us do a lot of load testing and capacity preparation ahead of the Super Bowl,” says Mordo.
 “When the ad ran, we had one minute where we saw this huge spike in traffic.
 All the engineers were prepared to take action if anything didn’t work correctly, but it all worked exactly as designed.
 We didn’t have to do anything.”

 As Wix continues to grow and evolve its platform, Mordo knows that New Relic will be an essential component of his team’s success.
 “New Relic has dramatically impacted our culture, giving us the ability to be extremely data-driven in everything we do,” says Mordo.
 “When it comes to DevOps, Wix is leading the pack and New Relic is a big part of helping us achieve that.”